MichaelKim/wobsite/src/pages/blog/2017-12-05-cpp17-standard.md

 ### Structured Bindings

-I thought this was an interesting addition since it bears resemblance to a ES6 feature: destructing assignment.
+I thought this was an interesting addition since it bears resemblance to something more familiar to me: ES6's destructing assignment.

 To unpack the values of a `std::tuple`, each variable needed to be declared separately,